How to Become a Notary in Montana

 Where can I perform notarial acts in Montana?

-Montana notaries may perform notarial acts in any county in the state or in any bordering state if the border state recognizes the notary’s authority within that state (MCA §1-5-605[4]).
-In some cases, a Montana notary public may perform a traditional notarial act on a tangible document when the notary is physically in either of two adjoining states-North Dakota and Wyoming.
-Likewise, North Dakota notaries and Wyoming notaries may perform notarial acts in Montana.
+Montana notaries have jurisdiction to perform their official duties in every county in Montana, not just the county in which they live or work.
+In some cases, a Montana notary public may perform a traditional notarial act on a tangible document when the notary is physically in either of two adjoining states—North Dakota or Wyoming.
 Even when performing a notarization in either North Dakota or Wyoming, a Montana notary must always follow the laws and rules of Montana.
-The statutes that allow this practice are dependent on both Montana and the reciprocal states.
+The statutes that allow this practice are dependent on both Montana and the reciprocal state.
+Questions about any restrictions or special requirements must be discussed with the appropriate secretary of state’s office.

 What notarial acts can a Montana notary public perform?